Luciano Galletti: Olympiacos

 On 30 June 2007, Galletti was transferred to Olympiacos F.C. in Greece, for a reported fee of €2.5 million, with the player signing a four-year contract with an annual salary of €1.3 million.
 On 2 May 2009, he scored Olympiacos‘ 4th goal of the final of the Greek Cup against AEK Athens F.C. giving his team a 4–3 lead but got sent off right after that and watched his team getting equalized but eventually winning the game and the title after a thrilling penalty shoot-out; after that campaign ended and he contributed with a career-best 14 goals to the national championship's conquest, he signed a contract extension linking him to the Piraeus club until 2013 – the new deal contained a release clause fee of €15 million.

 In early February 2010, Galletti was diagnosed with severe kidney failure, causing him to miss the rest of the season.
 He announced his retirement the following summer, aged only 30; in early October 2012, however, he underwent a successful kidney transplant, the donor being his father Rubén.

-Galletti returned to Olympiacos on 3 September 2014 after an unassuming spell as player at OFI Crete FC, being appointed scout for Latin America.
+Galletti returned to Olympiacos on 3 September 2014 after an unassuming spell as player at OFI, being appointed scout for Latin America.